smangham/fo4-loads-v2/docs/loads_v2/user/index.md

 However, this functionality uses the `NULL` modification slot, which some other mods do too.
 If you get a conflict, you can fix it with a patch.

-Rechambers/ammo type conversions rely on keywords on the object modification.
+Rechambers/ammunition conversions rely on keywords on the object modification.
 If you find a rechamber doesn't stick (switching ammo starts equipping variants of the *default* ammo), then you can fix it with a patch.